RishabhKumar5010/Misc/snake_ladders/README.md

 **Highlights**
 * The best thing about this solution is that as more iterations happen, the recursion gets further optimised.
-* The `next6` function also significantly contributes to optimisation, by eliminating about **75%** of combinations of moves, this approach lacks in BST solutions and other solutions that I came across.
+* The `next6` function also significantly contributes to optimisation, by eliminating about **75%** of combinations of moves.
+This approach lacks in BST solutions and other solutions that I came across.

 A sample Snake and Ladders game board.